JohnEstropia/CoreStore/README.md

 ### Features

-- 🆕**Backwards-portable DiffableDataSources implementation!** `UITableViews` and `UICollectionViews` now have a new ally: `ListPublisher`s provide diffable snapshots that make reloading animations very easy and very safe.
+- **Backwards-portable DiffableDataSources implementation!** `UITableViews` and `UICollectionViews` now have a new ally: `ListPublisher`s provide diffable snapshots that make reloading animations very easy and very safe.
 Say goodbye to `UITableViews` and `UICollectionViews` reload errors!
 - **💎Tight design around Swift’s code elegance and type safety.** CoreStore fully utilizes Swift's community-driven language features.
 - **🚦Safer concurrency architecture.** CoreStore makes it hard to fall into common concurrency mistakes.
 The main `NSManagedObjectContext` is strictly read-only, while all updates are done through serial *transactions*. *(See [Saving and processing transactions](#saving-and-processing-transactions))*
 - **🔍Clean fetching and querying API.** Fetching objects is easy, but querying for raw aggregates (`min`, `max`, etc.) and raw property values is now just as convenient. *(See [Fetching and querying](#fetching-and-querying))*